bionlplab/mimic_icu_mortality_ichi2021/README.md

-# An empirical study of using radiology reports andimages to improve ICU-mortality prediction
+# An empirical study of using radiology reports and images to improve ICU-mortality prediction

 ### Acknowledgement